2025-26 Edition

 Analysis of responsibilities toxicologists have in industry, including product safety, generating material safety, data sheets, animal testing, ecotoxicological testing, risk/hazard communication, and assisting industrial hygienists and occupational physicians; emphasis on interdisciplinary nature of industrial toxicology and communication skills.

-Prerequisite: PUBHLTH 277B or EHS 206B.
-PUBHLTH 277B with a grade of B- or better.
-EHS 206B with a grade of B- or better
+Prerequisite: PUBHLTH 277B with a minimum grade of B- or EHS 206B with a minimum grade of B-.

 PUBHLTH 279.
 Special Topics in Environmental & Occupational Health.
 4 Units.